 Because their national offices already hold Refugee Sponsorship Agreements with the federal government, five local churches (Sackville United, Middle Sackville Baptist, St.Andrew’s Presbyterian, the Anglican Parish of Sackville and Dorchester, and Main Street Baptist) agreed to participate as official sponsors, to receive financial donations, and to issue tax receipts to donors.
 Other key partners in the coalition include Mount Allison University and the Sackville Rotary Club, as well as more than 100 active individual volunteers organized into close to a dozen working groups.
 Notes about the working groups and opportunities to assist them will be found on the “How to Help” page.

-The SRRC is pursuing refugee sponsorship through the Government of Canada’s Blended Visa Office Referred Program, which is designed to resettle refugees identified by the United Nations High Commission for Refugees whose applications are submitted through Canadian offices abroad.
-This is referred to as a “blended” program because the cost to resettle is shared between a private sponsor (such as SRRC) and the federal government (Citizenship and Immigration Canada).
+The SRRC originally pursued refugee sponsorship through the Government of Canada’s Blended Visa Office Referred (BVOR) Program, which is designed to resettle refugees identified by the United Nations High Commission for Refugees, whose applications are submitted through Canadian offices abroad.
+This is referred to as a blended program because the cost to resettle is shared between a private sponsor (such as SRRC) and the federal government (Immigration, Refugees, and Citizenship Canada).

 To sponsor a family of four, a private sponsor must have raised approximately $30,000 to help cover the cost of housing, utilities, food, clothing, furnishings and other household essentials for the first year.
 During that settlement period, Citizen and Immigration Canada also provides some funding to sponsored families.